lennart-k/rustical/README.md

 rustical gen-config
 ```

+You'll have to set your database path to something like `/var/lib/rustical/db.sqlite3`.
-There, you can customize your username, password, and app tokens.
+There you also set your username, password, and app tokens.
 Password hashes can be generated with

 ```sh